fsantanna-uerj/serrapilheira/Submissao/final.md

 Using this infrastructure, the automatic software mechanisms from our proposal can now control the hardware to reach almost 100% energy efficient without compromising the functionalities of the applications.

-We want even more control over the hardware components and intend to prototype a customizable and affordable low-power development board as a side project.
-Last year, we submitted this idea to the main Brazilian scientific funding agency (*CNPq - Universal Call*), but did not receive the grant.
-The proposal is attached as the file "cnpq-universal-18.pdf".

 ### Goal 2 - IoT Software Infrastructure